Technicavolous/DARAN/README.md

 **Primary and Secondary -** Server hardware is a <a title="Odroid HC1" href="https://www.hardkernel.com/shop/odroid-hc1-home-cloud-one/" target="_blank" rel="noopener noreferrer">Hardkernel Odroid HC1</a> with a 128 GB SSD.
 It is inexpensive and extremely powerful.
 Including the SSD the cost of this unit is under $100.
 It has excellent ethernet speed and processing power.
 It is using Armbian as the operating system and is currently hosted by the <a title="Tech Party" href="http://www.tech-party.us" target="_blank" rel="noopener noreferrer">Central Florida Tech Party</a> on their system at <a title="Lilly's On The Lake" href="https://lillysonthelake.com/" target="_blank" rel="noopener noreferrer">Lilly's On The Lake</a>.
 This hardware is serving the page you are reading now.

-### Interconnections
+## Interconnections

 **Internet -** Each station can have a low data connection for direct connect to the internet.
 Packet will be the preferred method but one node needs to be connected. <a href="https://store.gl-inet.com/collections/travel-routers/products/gl-mifi-4g-smart-router" target="_blank" rel="noopener noreferrer">GL-Inet has a 'MiFi'</a> router and <a href="https://www.choiceiot.com/connectivity-services/iot-m2m-connectivity/" target="_blank" rel="noopener noreferrer">Choice</a> has low bandwidth inexpensive plans that would accommodate the requirement.

-CNRLS – Software
+#### CNRLS – Software

-Crossband Node Repeater Linking System – Software
+### Crossband Node Repeater Linking System – Software

-In this section of my 'White Paper' on the Crossband Node Repeater Linking System I discuss the needs of the software that will run the system.
-This will be largely abstract with some sudocode and flowcharting.
-Actual code will be placed on the <a title="Wiki Article" href="wiki/doku.php" target="_blank" rel="noopener noreferrer">Wiki</a> and discussed in the forums. (currently the forum is damaged and will be available once the new 147120.net server is built)

-This section will be growing daily as I read more about how Python interacts with hardware on the web.
-There are a lot of ways to communicate between hardware, have hardware write to a database, and display database information on a web page.
-This paper and comments within it will determine those methods and packages.
-I am depending heavily on guidance from the group to complete this section.

-Anyone experienced in Python server programming please contact me if you're interested in pitching in.

-Common Components
-Both Server and Node will be constructed using similar Operating System and software.
+**Common Components -** Both Server and Node will be constructed using similar Operating System and software.
 The details of this section must adhere to the details in the 'Operation' section of this paper.

-Operating System
-Both the server and node controllers will support the <a title="Armbian OS" href="https://www.armbian.com" target="_blank" rel="noopener noreferrer">Armbian</a> operating system.
+**Operating System -** Both the server and node controllers will support the <a title="Armbian OS" href="https://www.armbian.com" target="_blank" rel="noopener noreferrer">Armbian</a> operating system.
 It is based on Debian and fairly optimized for the board it is implemented on.
 This is not an absolute necessity but support will only be given on this platform.
 A number of the boards supported by Armbian have identical GPIO outputs to the RPi and others have special signaling available.
 In any case, more than adequate IO information is available on any board chosen.

-Programming Language
-Language of choice can be anything that is easy to program for internet communication.
+**Programming Language -** Language of choice can be anything that is easy to program for internet communication.
 We will be using Python as it seems to be perfectly suited for SBC hardware control and data-to-graphic display via the web.
 Using current releases on the various SBCs should keep the Python versions compatible.

 Right now the following seems to be the place to start -Python's documentation<a href="https://docs.python.org/3/library/socketserver.html">https://docs.python.org/3/library/socketserver.html</a>

 What seems to be a fairly complete tutorial for server and multiple clients<a href="https://realpython.com/python-sockets/">https://realpython.com/python-sockets/</a>

-DJango seems to be the way to go with Python -<a href="https://www.djangoproject.com/">https://www.djangoproject.com/</a>
+**DJango** seems to be the way to go with Python -<a href="https://www.djangoproject.com/">https://www.djangoproject.com/</a>

 This guys demo is enlightening<a href="https://github.com/aschn/django-iot">https://github.com/aschn/django-iot</a>